 Arles, France

-IES offers a summer program in Arles in southern France, with students taking two classes out of four available, including humanities, French language, and fine arts classes.
-All classes are taught in French by IES teachers.
-The program has weekly excursions to the surrounding areas and weekly lunches with teachers at Arles restaurants.
-Four semesters of college-level French are required for students.
+IES offers a summer program in Arles in southern France.
+Students choose two courses from four available, covering humanities, French language, and fine arts, all taught in French by IES instructors.
+Includes weekly excursions and lunches with teachers.
+Four semesters of college-level French required.

 Brussels, Belgium

 CIEE has semester and yearlong options in Brussels.
-A wide variety of liberal arts coursework is available to select from, all of which are all-French courses taught at the local university, Université Libre de Bruxelles (ULB).
-The equivalent of six semesters of French classes is required.
-It should also be noted that these courses follow the traditional European grading model of a final oral exam being most or all of the student’s grade in the course.
+All-French liberal arts courses are taught at Université Libre de Bruxelles (ULB).
+Six semesters of French required.
+Note that ULB courses follow the European model of a final oral exam comprising most or all of the grade.
+CIEE also offers an English-language business and international relations program through Vesalius College, with French courses available for proficient students.

 Cannes, France

 Summer, semester, and yearlong options are available through AIFS.
-Classes taught in English are available, but French classes are also required, and there are multiple upper level classes taught in French.
-Most classes are relevant to art, history, and theater, as the Provence region has a rich history of producing some of the most influential painters of the past several centuries (Van Gogh, Picasso, Cézanne, Matisse, among many others).
-Provider: AIFS.
+English-taught classes are available, but French classes are required, and multiple upper-level courses are taught in French.
+Most courses relate to art, history, and theater — fitting given that the Provence region produced Van Gogh, Picasso, Cézanne, and Matisse, among others.

 Grenoble, France

-AIFS offers a summer, semester, yearlong, and a three-week January program in Grenoble.
-There is a French intensive course option, a French culture program (classes available include political science, theater, art history, culture, and international relations), and a business track for juniors and seniors with multiple business classes, all taught in English.
-The programs do not have minimum French proficiency requirements, but all students will be placed into appropriate level French language classes after taking a placement exam.
-Provider: AIFS.
+AIFS offers summer, semester, yearlong, and January intensive options in Grenoble.
+Programs include a French intensive track, a French culture track (political science, theater, art history, culture, international relations), and a business track for juniors and seniors taught in English.
+No minimum proficiency required — all students take a placement exam and are placed in appropriate French language classes.

 Nantes, France

 IES offers an intensive semester and yearlong program designed for high French language immersion.
-Four semesters of college French are required.
-All students take the program’s French language course in addition to a wide array of humanities, social sciences, and liberal arts courses taught in French through the program.
-Students advanced enough in the language may also take classes in almost any subject at the Université de Nantes.
-There are also internships available for teaching English to French students.
+Four semesters of college French required.
+All students take a required French language course alongside a broad array of humanities and social sciences courses taught in French.
+Advanced students may also take classes at the Université de Nantes, and internships teaching English to French students are available.

 Nice, France

-The IES program in Nice offers access to the international IPAG Business School’s available courses, which cover a broad range of business sub-disciplines at beginner to advanced levels, all taught in English.
-There are no minimum French proficiency requirements, but all students will be enrolled in appropriate French language courses during the program.
-There are also several humanities and social sciences programs through IES that are taught in French.
+The IES program in Nice provides access to IPAG Business School’s courses across a range of business disciplines, all taught in English.
+No minimum French proficiency required, but all students are enrolled in French language courses.
+Humanities and social sciences programs taught in French are also available.

 Paris, France

-By far, the largest number of French study abroad programs are in Paris.
-AIFS has two programs in Paris: one through the University of Paris, and one through the Catholic University of Paris.
-Both have semester, summer, and yearlong options, and they both offer classes in each language and require a placement test in French to be placed in the appropriate French language class.
-The University of Paris program has courses in literature, art history, political science, and history.
-The Catholic University of Paris offers classes in literature, political science, fashion, culture, and several classes in art history.
-Provider: AIFS.
+AIFS has two Paris programs: one through the University of Paris and one through the Catholic University of Paris.
+Both offer semester, summer, and yearlong options, with courses in each language and a placement exam for French classes.
+The University of Paris program covers literature, art history, political science, and history; the Catholic University adds fashion, culture, and additional art history courses.

 Rabat, Morocco

-The IES study abroad program in Rabat, Morocco (where French is a national and “business” language) focuses on Arabic, North African, Middle Eastern, and Islamic studies.
-There are no language prerequisites, but Arabic courses are required.
-French courses are available at the Université Mohammed V for advanced French students.
-There is also an internship option for course credit.
+The IES program in Rabat focuses on Arabic, North African, Middle Eastern, and Islamic studies.
+French is a national and business language in Morocco, with French courses available at the Université Mohammed V for advanced students.
 A francophone summer program is also available for students with at least two years of college French.
-Culture and social studies classes are taught in French.
-Provider: IES.

 Rennes, France